florianmattana/hugo/content/posts/MXFP4_article.md

 ### Why it's slow on large matrices

-A GPU executes threads in groups of 32 called **warps**.
-All 32 threads in a warp run the same instruction at the same time (this is how GPUs get their parallelism: one instruction decoder for 32 execution units).
-When all 32 threads read from memory simultaneously, the hardware can combine their requests into one wide transaction if the addresses are consecutive.
-This is called **coalesced access** and it's the single most important performance concept in GPU programming.
+The bottleneck on large matrices is memory access.
+GPUs execute threads in groups of 32 called **warps**.
+When all 32 threads in a warp read from consecutive addresses, the memory controller merges everything into a single 128-byte transaction.
+This is called **coalesced access**.

-In my kernel, each thread processes a different data block.
-Thread 0 reads 32 floats starting at row 0, column 0.
-Thread 1 reads 32 floats starting at row 0, column 32.
-These threads are in the same warp, so they execute their first memory load at the same time.
-But thread 0 reads address A, thread 1 reads address A+128 (32 floats x 4 bytes), thread 2 reads address A+256.
-These addresses are 128 bytes apart.
-The memory controller cannot combine them into one transaction.
+In my naive kernel, each thread handles a different data block.
+Thread 0 reads from column 0, thread 1 reads from column 32, thread 2 from column 64.
+These threads are in the same warp, but their addresses are 128 bytes apart (32 floats x 4 bytes).
+The memory controller can't merge those into one transaction.
 Each read is served separately.

-On small matrices, the data fits in the GPU's cache, so the scattered reads are served from cache and the penalty is small.
-On large matrices, every non-coalesced read is a full round trip to global memory (hundreds of cycles), and the performance collapses.
+On small matrices, the cache absorbs the penalty.
+On large matrices, every scattered read hits global memory at full latency (hundreds of cycles), and performance collapses.
 ---

 ## 10. The Optimized Kernel: One Warp per Block